A desperately needed animal charity called Sedgefield Animal Matters (S.A.M.) has been formed by a group of like-minded animal lovers in Sedgefield.

 No animal deserves to abandoned because the owner finds it troublesome, or in ill-health or because of old age – so do the right thing and contact an animal welfare organisation to fetch it or take it there yourself.
 Euthanasia is kinder than starvation or abandonment.
 Sedgefield Animal Matters will find a way to help all needy animals brought to their attention, wild or domestic.

-Any cash donations towards the spaying and neutering of animals as well as any donations of old kennels, beds, blankets, food bowls and dog / cat food is gratefully accepted.
+Any cash donations towards the spaying and neutering of animals as well as any donations of old kennels, beds, blankets, food bowls and dog / cat food is gratefully accepted and can be handed over at the Charity Shop or will be collected if necessary.

 Photo SAM Facebook